Avoid disruptions from downtime fleet management

 3. Running Efficient Maintenance Shops

 While many fleet managers might assume that the bulk of downtime is due to repairs, it’s often the inefficiencies of the service management process that cause delays.
-To reduce downtime, preventive maintenance (PM) must be effective, requiring a coordinated effort from all maintenance, operations, dispatch, financial, and administrative teams.
+To reduce downtime in fleet management, preventive maintenance (PM) must be effective, requiring a coordinated effort from all maintenance, operations, dispatch, financial, and administrative teams.

 An efficient service management process also requires the effective use of resources to streamline service processes and eliminate backlogs.
 This includes the optimization of technician scheduling, the use of diagnostic tools and technologies, and the implementation of standard operating procedures.
 These practices ensure that repairs are completed quickly and accurately, minimizing the time vehicles spend in the workshop.